cobmin/nextjstypescript/_posts/Bring-Pixel-Art-to-Life.md

 ## Minting Your NFTs with Maize

-Before you can upload your assets to LooperLands, you need to mint them as NFTs.
+Before you can upload your assets to LooperLands, you need to mint them as NFTs on [Loopring](https://loopring.io/#/).
 This crucial step turns your digital creations into unique, tradeable assets within the blockchain ecosystem.

 - **Minting with Maize:** Maize simplifies the minting process.
-It generates your NFTs from the sprites and metadata you've created.
-For a detailed guide on minting with Maize, visit their minting tutorial.
+It has already generated the metadata and images from the sprites you've created in the above step.
+Now you will mint those using Maize.
+Visit the [minting tutorial](https://maizehelps.art/docs/tutorials/minting/bulk-minting).
 - **Ready for Upload:** Once minted, your NFTs are ready to be part of the bulk upload process to LooperLands.

 ---